-Let’s look at some delicious Livspace wardrobe color combinations that are sure to grab eyeballs!
+Now, let’s look at some of the best colour combinations from Livspace homes that are sure to grab eyeballs!

 #1: Go bold

-When the rest of the room is done up in muted tones of whites and neutrals, your best bet for your wardrobe is a bold color.
+When the rest of the room is done up in muted tones of whites and neutrals, your best bet for your wardrobe is a bold colour.
 And what better than dusky blue and bright yellow?
-See how this color makes a bold statement in the otherwise milky room?
+See how this colour makes a bold statement in the otherwise milky room?

-Recall the colors of the ocean with this bright blue Livspace wardrobe.
+Recall the colours of the ocean with this bright blue Livspace wardrobe.
 Who said feeling blue is always bad?

 #2: Balancing act

-Balancing is the key to a great design with a colour guide, be it in terms of proportions, textures, colors or material.
-This room is the perfect example of how to balance your wardrobe colors and achieve a captivating look for your bedroom.
+Balancing is the key to a great design with a colour guide, be it in terms of proportions, textures, colours or material.
+This room is the perfect example of how to balance your wardrobe colours and achieve a captivating look for your bedroom.

 #3: Woody calm